 “Damn straight you will,” I heard Krissie’s accent-less voice declare.
 “Let’s understand one thing right now, fellas.
 There will be no time jumping stunts like you pulled a little while ago, or I will empty this thing into his blood stream.
 And you, Ryan, if you pull a disappearing act, I’ll kill your new friend just as quickly.
 Do we all understand each other?”

 Ryan nodded.
 Connor asked, “Again, what year do you want me to take you?”

 “I do understand the risks,” I heard Krissie’s voice say.
 Staying awake was a chore now.
 I really wanted to fall asleep.
-“We are not using the Jaunte gentlemen, considering all of us have to be asleep to go through.
+“We’re not using the Jaunte considering all of us have to be asleep to go through.
 I also know you can open temporal portals big enough to fly into, and that’s what we’re going to do.
 The ship will be fine, as will I. Your survival is all I care about, MacKenzie.
 Everyone else is expendable.
 You and Kevin will wear portable life support systems.
 Ryan can make due with the ship’s life support.”